Eddie Jobson: UK

-In 1977, Jobson helped form the progressive rock supergroup U.K. Initially, the band also included former King Crimson members Bill Bruford (drums) and John Wetton (bass and lead vocals), along with guitarist Allan Holdsworth.
+In 1977, Jobson co-founded the progressive rock supergroup U.K. Initially, the band included former King Crimson members Bill Bruford (drums) and John Wetton (bass and lead vocals), along with guitarist Allan Holdsworth.
 However, after their debut album UK (1978) and subsequent tour, Bruford and Holdsworth departed to pursue other musical directions.

 Drummer Terry Bozzio, who knew Jobson from their time together in Zappa's band, was available and thus enlisted to join UK.
 The trio released two additional albums, Danger Money (1979) and a live concert production Night After Night (1979), and embarked on a successful tour before UK disbanded in 1980.

 Jethro Tull: "A" Tour

 Jobson was asked to participate on Jethro Tull frontman Ian Anderson's solo endeavour, which was eventually released by Chrysalis Records in 1980 as a full-fledged Tull album, A. Jobson, credited as a 'special guest', performed on keyboards, electric violin, and was cited on liner notes as providing additional musical material.
 He remained with the band for their subsequent world tour in 1980–1981.

 Jobson reunited twice with the band in the subsequent years.
 He played keyboards and violin on their only 1985 concert, in place of Jethro Tull's then keyboard player Peter-John Vettese, at International Congress Centrum in Berlin, to celebrate Johann Sebastian Bach's 300th birthday.
 Jobson was heavily featured on the band's performance of Bach's "Double Violin Concerto".
 He has also appeared as a surprise guest for the band's concert in East Rutherford, New Jersey in November 1989.